-What information supports (and contests) the reasons for thinking the policy will work?
+What information supports (and contests) the reasons for thinking the ideas will work?
 Is it sound?

 17 Learning & adaptive design

-How will the strategy design process be flexible so that the strategy can adapt to things that change and to what we learn along the way?
+What’s the best idea you currently have?
+How will it adapt to things that change and to what we learn along the way?

 18 Agility, Resilience and Innovation

 What might happen in the future that could impact this work?
 How will your ideas be resilient to threats and ready for opportunities?